jaschwanda/variable-solutions/README.md

 **What are Shortcodes** - Shortcodes are special tags used as shortcuts to easily insert bits of functionality into your content.
 You can recognize shortcodes by square brackets that surround a simple word or a phrase.

-**Show Me an Example** - If your site features different product of the month, you can create a variable ` 'product_month' ` and set it to ` "Our Nifty Widget" `, then you can include this variable anywhere in your content with the following shortcode:
+**Show Me an Example** - If your site features a different product of the month, you can create a variable ` 'product_month' ` and set it to ` "Our Nifty Widget" `, then you can include this variable anywhere in your content with the following shortcode:

 ```